 Coraline Jones moves into a new apartment with her parents during school break.
 As a curious and adventurous 9-year-old girl, Coraline quickly becomes bored of her new surroundings even though she has some eccentric neighbors to keep her company.

 One rainy day, Coraline becomes interested in a strange door that opens up to a brick wall.
 Mysteriously, the brick wall vanishes the next day and the door leads to an eerie corridor.
 Further into the corridor, Coraline chances upon a parallel universe that looks exactly like the one she just left behind.
-The universe even has an alternate family with an Other Mother and an Other Father, who look exactly like Coraline’s real parents.
+The universe even has an alternate family with the Other Mother and the Other Father, who look exactly like Coraline’s real parents.

 When Coraline returns home from the parallel universe, she finds that her parents have gone missing.
 She decides to go back to the parallel universe and look for them.
 Coraline undertakes several brave adventures in the Other universe as she battles the evil Other Mother.
 She ends up discovering the incredible strength within herself through these adventures.